andreas-wilm/andreas-wilm.github.io/_posts/2020-06-01-enforce-budgets.md

 This post was written jointly with [Auda Eltahla](https://www.linkedin.com/in/auda-eltahla), the Microsoft Research Engagement Manager for the Asia region.

+The content is based on [this excellent blog post by Sam Cogan](https://samcogan.com/enforce-bugets-with-azure-automation/), which contains further notes on how to use locking to prevent subsequent changes (e.g. reactivation) of shut down resources.

 ## Overview
 ---
 One concern when using Azure for research purposes is how to ensure the workload runs within an allocated, fixed budget.
 [Azure Cost Management and Billing](https://azure.microsoft.com/en-au/services/cost-management/) provides an excellent suite of tools to monitor and manage spending.
 However, while it provides excellent alerting tools, it does not natively support shutting down resources once a budget threshold is met.
 In this tutorial we will demonstrate how to overcome this issue by using budget alerts to initiate an automation script that shuts down all VMs in a specific resource group.
 You can of course change this script to shut down any resource or delete an entire resource group and thus all resources tied to it.